Ritesh7766/MobileFactory/README.md

 3. To stop the application, press `Ctrl+C` in the terminal.

+### Testing the Application

+1. In the project directory, run the following command to test the Flask application:

+&emsp;&emsp;python3 -m unittest discover

 ## API Usage

 Once the application is running, you can use the following API endpoint to create orders for configurable mobiles.